 This MD&A contains forward-looking statements and information ("forward-looking statements") within the meaning of applicable Canadian securities laws.
 The forward-looking statements contained in this MD&A are based on the expectations, estimates and projections of management of Bird as of the date of this MD&A unless otherwise stated.
-The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "outlook", "intends", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements.
-More particularly and without limitation, this MD&A contains forward-looking statements concerning: the anticipated financial performance; the outlook for 2022; anticipated synergies; the plans and strategic priorities of the Company; and with respect to Bird's share of the project value for certain joint venture projects.
+The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "outlook", "potential", "estimated", "intends", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements.
+More particularly and without limitation, this MD&A contains forward-looking statements concerning: the anticipated financial performance; the outlook for 2022; anticipated synergies and potential of the integrated business; the plans and strategic priorities of the Company; sufficiency of working capital; and with respect to Bird's ability to convert Pending Backlog to Backlog.